Funding for Key Early Learning Programs, FY2025

 Over the past fifteen years, federal early learning programs have seen steady, significant progress through increased, bipartisan investments from both Congress and the White House.

-In July of 2024, the House Appropriations Committee on Labor, Health and Human Services, Education, and Related Agencies released its proposed funding levels for child care and early learning programs, including an additional $25 million for CCDBG and an additional $25 million for Head Start.
+June 2024: The House Appropriations Committee on Labor, Health and Human Services, Education, and Related Agencies released its proposed funding levels for child care and early learning programs, including an additional $25 million for CCDBG and an additional $25 million for Head Start.
 The House proposed a $65 million cut to PDG B-5 and the elimination of the Child Care Access Means Parents in School (CCAMPIS) program.

-On August 1, the Senate released its Labor, Health and Human Services, Education, and Related Agencies Fiscal Year 2025 Appropriations Bill, which included a $2.3 billion increase in funding for early learning programs.
+August 1, 2024: The Senate released its Labor, Health and Human Services, Education, and Related Agencies Fiscal Year 2025 Appropriations Bill, which included a $2.3 billion increase in funding for early learning programs.
 The Senate increased CCDBG funding by $1.6 billion (18%) over FY24, to a total of $10.35 billion.
 It also provided $12.97 billion for Head Start, a $700 million increase over FY24.
 The Senate proposed keeping the funding level for PDG B-5 and increasing funding by $5 million for CCAMPIS, after it was eliminated in the House.

 Subscribe to FFYF First Look